 Facts: The Member is assigned to provide loss adjusting services in respect of an insurance claim that involve use of the Member's specialised training, study or experience in accounting.
-The Member is to assess the claim.
+The Member is to assess the claim value with respect to both material damage and business interruption in accordance with the insurance policy.